sixpack/sixpack-php/README.md

 $sp->convert('new-test');
 ```

-If you'd like to force the Sixpack server to return a specific alternative for development or test, you can do so by passing a query parameter named `sixpack-force` to that page being tested.
+If you'd like to force the Sixpack server to return a specific alternative for development or testing, you can do so by passing a query parameter named `sixpack-force` to that page being tested.

 `http://example.com/?sixpack-force=<alternative name>`